MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-summaryinformation.md

 To ensure uniqueness within the NameSpace, the value of InstanceID should be constructed using the following "preferred" algorithm:

-<OrgID>:<LocalID>
+&lt;OrgID&gt;:&lt;LocalID&gt;

-Where <OrgID> and <LocalID> are separated by a colon (:), and where <OrgID> must include a copyrighted, trademarked, or otherwise unique name that is owned by the business entity that is creating or defining the InstanceID or that is a registered ID assigned to the business entity by a recognized global authority.
+Where &lt;OrgID&gt; and &lt;LocalID&gt; are separated by a colon (:), and where &lt;OrgID&gt; must include a copyrighted, trademarked, or otherwise unique name that is owned by the business entity that is creating or defining the InstanceID or that is a registered ID assigned to the business entity by a recognized global authority.
 (This requirement is similar to the <Schema Name>\_<Class Name> structure of Schema class names.)
-In addition, to ensure uniqueness, <OrgID> must not contain a colon (:).
-When using this algorithm, the first colon to appear in InstanceID must appear between <OrgID> and <LocalID>.
+In addition, to ensure uniqueness, &lt;OrgID&gt; must not contain a colon (:).
+When using this algorithm, the first colon to appear in InstanceID must appear between &lt;OrgID&gt; and &lt;LocalID&gt;.

-<LocalID> is chosen by the business entity and should not be reused to identify different underlying (real-world) elements.
+&lt;LocalID&gt; is chosen by the business entity and should not be reused to identify different underlying (real-world) elements.
 If not null and the above "preferred" algorithm is not used, the defining entity must assure that the resulting InstanceID is not reused across any InstanceIDs produced by this or other providers for the NameSpace of this instance.

-If not set to null for DMTF-defined instances, the "preferred" algorithm must be used with the <OrgID> set to CIM.
+If not set to null for DMTF-defined instances, the "preferred" algorithm must be used with the &lt;OrgID&gt; set to CIM.

 > [!Note]
 > Added in Windows 10.